 The Federal Council, which is the country’s highest executive authority, has instructed the Federal Department of Finance (FDF) to submit measures to it by June 2024 ‘in the event that the financial sector does not sufficiently commit to opening up its interfaces’.

 Open banking and open finance are being encouraged by governments worldwide, in different ways at different speeds, as a means of boosting innovation and competition in financial services.
-‘Open’ and ‘interfaces’ refer to open application programming interfaces (APIs), which allow developers – for example fintech companies – to access proprietary software applications or web services when creating new products.
+‘Open’ refers to open application programming interfaces (APIs), which allow developers – for example, fintech companies – to access proprietary software applications or web services when creating new products.

 ‘Unlike in other countries, such as the United Kingdom or European Union member states, there is currently no legal obligation in Switzerland for financial institutions to make financial data available to third-party providers at their clients’ request,’ the Federal Council notes in a press release.